Estimated reading time: 7 minutes

 While social engagement was secondary to email and website, maintaining a consistent presence remained important for visibility and credibility.

+I designed the Facebook cover and a recurring visual system for seasonal book selections.
 Although content publishing was managed by the founder, the visual framework maintained brand coherence across channels.

 This project reinforced something I already believed: accessibility works best when it’s part of the foundation, not an afterthought.
-It saves time, avoids rework, and makes collaboration smoother.

 It also confirmed that building flexible structures may require more thought upfront, but it always pays off.
 When change comes, and it always does, teams don’t have to start over.
 Designing for change, for me, simply means building things that can grow without breaking.